Battle of Rethymno: Subsequent operations

 Over the next few days the Allies repeatedly attacked the German positions at both Perivolia and the factory.
 The two recovered tanks proved useful but unreliable, repeatedly breaking down or bogging down on rough ground.
 The remnants of the 2/III Battalion hung on in an increasingly battered Perivolia, where the Australians used captured signal panels to direct German bombing onto the paratroopers.
 There were many German air attacks in support of the 2/III Battalion: one on 22 May against Rethymno killed several civilians, including the local prefect and the commander of the gendarmerie battalion.
 Several attempted Allied attacks on Perivolia came to nothing.
 Late on 23 May, the Germans launched an attack on the Australians with strong air support, but gained no ground.
 Part of the air support was again directed against Rethymno, where the local hospital was bombed.
 An attack on the olive oil factory on 22 May was unsuccessful when the 2/lst Battalion and the 4th Greek Regiment failed to coordinate.
+On 23 and 24 of May, the paratroopers executed over 80 civilians at Missiria.
 On 26 May, the Australians and the Greek 5th Regiment stormed the factory, taking about 100 prisoners, of whom 42 were wounded.
 The 30 surviving able-bodied men of the 2/I Battalion escaped to the east.

 The historian Callum Macdonald states that on 20 May "little quarter had been given by either side" but that subsequently "the fighting became less savage".
 By the end of the battle, the Allies had taken prisoner more than 500 Germans.
 A joint hospital was set up near Adele, with German and Australian doctors working alongside each other.
 Conditions for all of the wounded were grim, with parachutes being cut up for bandages and no anesthetics.
 Most of the German dead lay where they had fallen; there were more than 400 bodies in front of the Allied positions.
 They bloated in the sun and were attacked by ravens.
 Intelligence officers searched them for documents, they were looted for souvenirs and the locals stole their boots.
 Beevor states some bodies were "hacked about by civilians".
 The state of the bodies resulted in claims of the mutilation and torture of wounded paratroopers, which were picked up and broadcast by Nazi radio.